Josip Weissgerber: Work

-His scientific articles in psychology, anthropology, philosophy, communicology and theology were published in Obnovljeni život, Bogoslovska smotra and Crkva u svijetu.
+His scientific articles in psychology, anthropology, philosophy, communicology and theology were published in Obnovljeni Život, Bogoslovska smotra and Crkva u svijetu.
 He was a missionary in England, pastoral worker in Germany and Belgium.
-In 1981 he went in the mission in Zambia where he lectured anthropology, history of the contemporary philosophy, onthology and cosmology at the University of Mpima.
+In 1981 he went in the mission in Zambia where he lectured anthropology, history of the contemporary philosophy, ontology and cosmology at the Mpima Seminary.
 He was a missionary in Zaire as well.